developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Volume UI Configuration - Action Add Profile Stream Label

-This Managed Configuration allows an Administrator using an EMM to specify the text label to be displayed for a single *Audio Stream* that will be included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to specify the text label to be displayed for a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The text label might be changed for an *Audio Stream* because it is used for some purpose(s) other than the one identified by the default text label.
 Changing the text label to something more description of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.

-If no text label is specified for an *Audio Stream*, then the *Factory Preset* default text label will be used.
+If no text label is specified for an *Audio Stream*, then the *Factory Preset* default text label is used.

 ##### Volume UI Configuration - Action Add Profile Stream Icon

-This Managed Configuration allows an Administrator using an EMM to specify the icon to be displayed for a single *Audio Stream* that will be included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to specify the icon to be displayed for a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The icon might be changed for an *Audio Stream* because it is used for some purpose(s) other than the one identified by the default text label.
 Changing the icon to something more representative of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.

 If an icon is specified, then the value specified must be the full path and file name of a PNG format icon file that must already be present in the device file system.
 An icon size of 48x48 pixels is recommended.

-If no icon is specified for an *Audio Stream*, then the *Factory Preset* default icon will be used.
+If no icon is specified for an *Audio Stream*, then the *Factory Preset* default icon is used.

 ##### Volume UI Configuration - Action Add Profile Stream Visible

-This Managed Configuration allows an Administrator using an EMM to specify whether a single *Audio Stream* will be visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to specify whether a single *Audio Stream* is visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 If an *Audio Stream* is made not visible for an *Audio UI Profile*, then the *Zebra Volume Control* will not present ANY UI to the Device User to control the volume of that *Audio Stream*.
 The result is basically identical to not including the *Audio Stream* in the *Audio UI Profile*.
 This might be used when temporarily disabling an *Audio Stream* to avoid the need to remove and then add back in the entire definition of that *Audio Stream*.